low-earth-orbit/notes/web-dev-starter-guide.md

 # Web Development Starter Guide

-This guide is created to offer a study guide to those interested in pursuing a career in full-stack web development, whether they are computer science students or come from a non-CS background.
+This is a study guide to those interested in pursuing a career in full-stack web development, whether they are computer science students or come from a non-CS background.

 If you're a computer science student, the ideal time to start following this guide is right after having a foundation in programming, typically after completing your first semester of study.